Valerie is pursuing a degree in Creative Writing and enjoys cooking, medical topics, flash fiction, fashion, culture, and politics.

 What You Can Do to Avoid OAS Reactions

 To avoid reactions, you can boil, sauté, bake, or stir-fry the fruit or vegetable.
-This is because the proteins that cause the allergic reaction break down during the cooking process.
+This is because of the proteins that cause the allergic reaction break down during the cooking process.
 People with OAS may not be able to eat fresh cherries, but they may be able to eat cherry pie filling.
-Likewise, processed foods, such as applesauce is usually tolerated by people with OAS unless you have an allergy to apples.
+Likewise, processed foods, such as applesauce, are usually tolerated by people with OAS unless you have an allergy to apples.
 Here are some alternatives for people living with OAS:

 - Avoid fresh fruit and vegetables altogether.
 Believe me, it's not worth the risk, and it's no fun experiencing the itching and swelling.
 Play it safe.

 - Fresh green salads may very well be off limits.
 Find other ways to supplement your daily vegetables with canned or frozen green beans, spinach, corn, etc.